List of captive orcas: Spooky

 Spooky was the second calf born to parents Corky II and Orky II at Marineland of the Pacific on Halloween of 1978 (31 October).
 Unlike most orcas, he was born head first.
 He earned his name just for the holiday.
-Spooky was in good health at first, but it wasn't to last.
+Spooky was in good health at first, but it was not to last.
 Due to the circular tank the orcas were kept in, Corky II had trouble nursing her son.
 Trainers took over and bottle fed Spooky hoping to help him survive.
 Spooky died 11 days later on 10 November 1978, from pneumonia and colitis.
 Spooky's breed was 100% Northern Resident orca.

 Sumar

 Sumar (14 May 1998 – 7 September 2010) was a male orca born at SeaWorld Orlando in Florida.
 His mother was Taima and he was her first calf.
 Just six months after birth, an incident happened when, during a show, his mother attacked him, pushing him against the glass, trying to make him fall.
 The crowd was evacuated and the show canceled.
 The trainers tried to move Taima to another tank and finally separated her from her son.
 Since then, the two of them have been always separated and Kalina and Katina became his surrogate mothers until he was transferred to SeaWorld San Diego in California on 8 March 1999.
 Afterwards, he spent a few months at now-closed SeaWorld Ohio before being transferred back to the San Diego park.

 He was considered very gentle with other orcas and trainers.
 At the time of his death he was one of three males at the park, and was seen as a possible breeding male in the future; Nakai, the younger male, is still too young to breed, and the older male Ulises seems to have a low sperm count.
 Sumar was approaching full size for a typical bull orca when he died: his dorsal fin was more and more leaning to its left and his flukes were beginning to curl under.
 He was about 4.6 m (17 feet) long and weighed around 5300 lb.
 He was often used for shows in the park.
 The theme of a June 2010 episode of Cupcake Wars was Sumar's twelfth birthday.

-Sumar died at SeaWorld in San Diego, California, on Tuesday, 7 September 2010, at the age of 12.
+Sumar died at SeaWorld San Diego on Tuesday, 7 September 2010, at the age of 12.
 Trainers noticed that the whale was not feeling well on Monday, 6 September 2010, which resulted in veterinarians being notified, blood samples drawn, and antibiotics administered.
 Despite measures taken by Sumar's veterinarian team, Sumar became increasingly ill by Tuesday.
-He died shortly before 1:45 pm (Pacific time).
+He died shortly before 1:45 p.m.
+(Pacific time).
 Sumar's death prompted the canceling of the park's orca shows for the day.
 His death was determined to be as a result of a twisted intestinal tract (intestinal volvulus).
 He was set to be the next captive breeding bull orca, after his father Tilikum.